This easy frittata is gluten-free, dairy-free, and helps you use up all those veggies! No food waste!

 - Pepper, to taste

-Add any other vegetables and cook until soft but not completely cooked through.
+- Add any other vegetables and cook until soft and cooked through.

-Meanwhile, crack eggs in a medium-size bowl, and scramble them with a whisk or a fork.
-Add salt and pepper to taste.
+- Meanwhile, crack eggs in a medium-size bowl, add dairy (if using), a generous pinch of salt and pepper, and scramble them with a whisk or a fork.

-Place sauteed vegetables in a greased pie dish or 8x8-inch baking dish.
+- Place sauteed vegetables in a greased pie dish or an 8x8-inch baking dish.
 Pour egg mixture evenly over the vegetables.

-Bake for 20-30 minutes at 400 degrees Fahrenheit, until top of eggs is no longer wet.
+- Bake for 20-30 minutes until the top of the eggs is no longer wet.

 - 5-Minute Egg & Cheese Muffins